This post shows you how to host the perfect Friendsgiving party.

 2. The Food

-Remember, as the host; you’re in charge of who brings what.
-To avoid confusion, be clear from the start and assign each person a dish they have to bring.
+Remember, as the host; you’re responsible for who brings what.
+To avoid confusion, be clear and assign each person a dish they must bring.

 I love traditional thanksgiving sides like mashed potatoes and green beans; they always taste good and are pretty much fail-proof.
 But why not change things up a little, and add some less traditional sides too?
 Here goes: